Abbykus/microPy-IDE/README.md

 After installing *zeal*, launch it and goto ***tools->docsets*** and add Python language support.

+## microPy-IDE Install & Run
+Install *microPy-IDE* by cloning this project to your local machine.
+Open a terminal and navigate to the microPy-IDE folder.
+Type ***python3 microPy.py***.

 ## MicroPython Firmware for the QDEV Boards
 All versions of the Abbykus QDEV boards are capable of running the MicroPython language.
 Please see [MicroPython-python for Microcontrollers](https://micropython.org/) for more information.